 ‘South Crater to Red Crater’

 After enjoying the expansive volcanic crater walk, the climb began once again!
-The climb here goes up to the red crater and then onto views over the amazing blue lakes…
+The climb here goes up to the red crater and then onto views over the fantastic blue lakes…

 While the most elevated part of this section is likely shorter than the Devil’s Staircase, I actually admittedly found it more tricky.
 I didn’t find it strenuous, but it was gritty and a little frosty.
 For this reason, I found it quite slippy.
 Because I’m dyspraxic, my brain struggles to know where to put my feet when there isn’t a distinct pathway.